Turtlecrafter81/al-guides/Operation Siren Guide.md

 META bosses start from Level 1 and go up to 15 with each full defeat.
 In the earlier levels (<10-11) you may find yourself oneshotting the boss or doing it in 2 fights.
 Higher levels will require multiple fights in the style of Abyss/Stronghold boss fights to whittle down the boss to defeat.
 You may also call for reinforcements (Friends/Guild/World) to allow other players to assist in defeating the boss, and you can also assist other players in 3 fights per day.
 If the game pops up an expired coordinate error while you are searching for other players to assist, it means the boss already died.

-Each fight last 60s, and the boss does quite a bit of damage.
-1st boss fight cost no oil, 2nd costs 40 oil and the 3rd onwards will cost 20 each.
-It does NOT cost AP, morale nor gives any exp or affection.
+Each fight last 80s, and the boss does quite a bit of damage.
+1<sup>st</sup> boss fight costs no oil, 2<sup>nd</sup> costs 40 oil and the 3<sup>rd</sup> and 4<sup>th</sup> will cost 20 each.
+This diminishing pattern continues with each successive fight against the same instance.
+More information can be found at [this wiki page](https://azurlane.koumakan.jp/META_Lab).
+It does NOT cost AP, morale nor does it give any EXP or affection.
 Treat META enemies as you would any other enemy: outfit your fleet with the proper gear and go ham.

-Completely defeating a META boss awards Analysis points, which are used to progress through your personal META ship's reward track and gain materials and copies of the ship.
-The host gets 135 + 15 per level Analysis points (150 for level 1, 165 for level 2, etc).
-Supporters gets 27 + 3 per level Analysis Points (30 for level 1, 33 for level 2, etc). **Note for level 15: You get 67 points for doing less than 355k, 71 points for doing 355k and 600k-ish and 73 points for doing more than 600k-ish boss damage)**.
+Completely defeating a META boss awards Sync Points, which are used to progress through your personal META ship's reward track and gain fortification materials and LB material specific to the current META ship.
+The host gets 135 + 15 per level Sync points (150 for level 1, 165 for level 2, etc).
+Supporters gets 27 + 3 per level Sync Points (30 for level 1, 33 for level 2, etc). **Note for level 15: You get 67 points for doing less than 355k, 71 points for doing 355k and 600k-ish and 73 points for doing more than 600k-ish boss damage)**.
+An exact table of information for Sync Point gains can be found [here](https://azurlane.koumakan.jp/META_Lab#Boss_Levels).

-To fully max limit break a META ship, 25k points is mandatory.
-Any more is up to the player's discretion as enhancement materials can be bought from port shops.
+To fully limit break a META ship, earning 25k Sync Points in a season is mandatory.
+Any more is up to the player's discretion as fortification (enhancement) materials can be bought from port shops.

-Skilling META ships is different to regular ships.
-Instead of using skill books the whole way, you unlock a META's skills using a handful of gold skill books and level them up by doing tasks such as defeat 1 enemy, complete 1 commission, use that META fleet in OpSi, etc. There is a daily cap on the amount of skill exp that can be earned.
+Levelling skills on META ships is different to regular ships.
+Instead of using skill books the whole way, you unlock a META's skills using 5 T3 (Gold) skill books of their respective type and level them up by doing tasks such as defeat 1 enemy, complete 1 commission, use that META fleet in OpSi, etc. There is a daily cap on the amount of skill exp that can be earned.
 In addition, you can level 1 skill from 3 different META ships at once.
+You *cannot*, however, level more than 1 skill per ship at any given time.